Code-Institute-Submissions/MS1-infinity-gym/README.md

 •	All the text and stories were written by me.

 # Media
 •	The photographs I used were obtained from pexels.com.
-I’ve used the photo’s  from different photographers such as
+I’ve used the photo’s from different photographers such as;
 -	Leon Martinez
 -	Andrea Piacquadio
 -	Cottonbro

 •	The Logo Infinity Gym I made myself.